whatdoineed2do/gpod-utils/README.md

 Most modern Linux distros and window managers will try to automount old `iPod`'s filesystem to a location such as `/run/media/${USER}/<name of iPod>/`.
 However this is not a given and I've seen this fail for `iPhones` and `iPod touch` even though the distros mount items through `gvfs`.
 If your `iPod` is not automounted, try the following to mount `mkdir -p /tmp/ipod && ifuse /tmp/ipod` and this to unmount `fusermoumt -u /tmp/ipod` when done.

 ## `gpod-ls`
 Simple utility that parses an `iPod` db and generates a `json` output of the internal playlists (main playlist `iPod`) as well as the user generated playlists - the main playlist will list most of the available track information and the other playlists will contain less verbose data.
+The per track object also includes `checksum` that is the hash value of the audio-only checksum of the file (same value as `ffmpeg -hide_banner -i foo.m4a -c:a copy -bsf:a null -f hash -`).

 Optionally an `SQLite3` db can be generated for easier investigation.